 The record-holders are…wait for it…Hungary!
 Yes, those ‘Mighty Magyars’ top the list and (get this) by a comfortable margin, too – indeed a chasm – their 87 goals in 32 games comes in at an astonishing 2.72 goals per game.

 If you don’t believe me (and you’re more than entitled not to), check the figures here.
 Hungary has never won the World Cup, but have twice reached the final: in 1938, when they lost to Italy; and again in 1954, with legends Puskás and Kocsis (et al.) in their ‘Golden Team’, which came into that World Cup undefeated in more than 4 years, only to squander a two-goal lead (which they had after only 8′) to (the then-West) Germany, who incidentally they had annihilated in the first round by the incredible scoreline of 8-3.

 OK, so what is the selection bias here?
-Well, look at the chart below, which displays average goals per game by World Cup.
+Well, look at the chart below (from statista), which displays average goals per game by World Cup.
 The flags I added at the top of the bars denote the World Cup finals that Hungary both entered and qualified for.

 From this, it is easy to see that scoring outcomes were lower from 1962 compared to earlier, with a further decline (albeit slight) since then.
 Hungary is but one of a number of national football teams that were among the best handful in the World for considerable periods at any time since the inaugural World Cup in 1930 (according to retrospective Elo ratings, they were ranked number one as late as 1965).
 However, of all national teams in this category, Hungary is the one that played the highest proportion of its matches in higher-scoring World Cups.